 How can a guest or visitor donate a home?

 It costs USD 1,800 to build a local home.
 People donate the money and the foundation selects the recipient and builds the house.
-Usually the homes will go to disabled people, kids, widows, an older teen orphan with younger siblings, and elderly grandparents taking care of young children.
+Usually the homes will go to disabled people, kids, widows, an older teen orphan with younger siblings to care for, and elderly grandparents taking care of young children.

 How else does the foundation help local communities?